akhilesh-1306/Xploro/README.md

 - **Location-Based Event Filtering**:
   - Fetches the user's current geolocation and retrieves nearby events based on a specified distance (default: 75 km).
   - Uses the Haversine formula to calculate distances between the user and events, ensuring accurate results.
+- **Live Location Tracking**: The application continuously fetches the user's live location and updates the event list accordingly.
 - **Event Discovery**: Users can browse through a list of events filtered based on their location, providing a personalized experience.
 - **Search Functionality**: Users can search for events by keywords, enhancing the discovery process.
+- **In-Event Chat**: Users can communicate with other attendees of the same event through a built-in chat feature.
+- **Recommendation System**: The application uses a machine learning-based recommendation system built with scikit-learn to track user clicks and provide personalized event recommendations.
 - **Responsive Design**: The application is built with a mobile-first approach, ensuring a seamless experience on both desktop and mobile devices.
 - **Toast Notifications**: Utilizes react-toastify for providing feedback on user actions, such as successful event fetching and errors.
 - **Aesthetic UI**: The application features a sleek and modern design, with a translucent glass effect on the navbar and footer, improving visual appeal.